Content code

 Corps

-Graham's Law states that the diffusion or effusion velocities of two gases at the same temperature and pressure conditions are inversely proportional to the square root of their molar masses.
+Graham's law states that the rate of diffusion or the rate of effusion of two gases at the same temperature and pressure conditions are inversely proportional to the square root of their molar masses.

 Corps